 [Scroll down for CV]

-Ariel Sacks is in her thirteenth years as a teacher of English Language Arts in New York City.
-She divides her time between teaching fifty-four 8th graders, writing about teaching and education issues, and supporting teachers to implement student-centered methods, most notably the whole novels approach. #wholenovels
+Ariel Sacks has thirteen years of experience as a teacher of English Language Arts in New York City public schools in grades seven through nine.
+She writes about teaching and education issues, and supports teachers around the world to implement student-centered methods, most notably the whole novels approach. #wholenovels

-Throughout her career, she has worked with a wide range of diverse learners both in DOE schools and currently in a unionized public charter school.
+Throughout her career, she has worked with a wide range of diverse learners both in DOE schools public charter schools.
 She studied progressive pedagogy at Bank Street College of Education, where her mentor and longtime collaborator, Madeleine Ray, first introduced her to the whole novel concept.

 Whole Novels for the Whole Class: A Student Centered Approach is Ariel's first book.
-She has written about teaching and other education issues for years on her blog, On the Shoulders of Giants, hosted by Center for Teaching Quality (#CTQCollab), and has published articles in Education Week, Education Leadership, Chalkbeat NY, ASCD Smartblog, AFT's Share My Lesson blog, and Bank Street College's Occasional Paper Series.
+She currently writes a blog at Education Week called Teaching For the Whole Story, and her second book about writing in the literature-based classroom is in progress.
+She has shared her thinking about teaching and other education issues for years on her blog, On the Shoulders of Giants, hosted by Center for Teaching Quality (#CTQCollab).
+She has published articles in Education Week, Education Leadership, Chalkbeat NY, ASCD Smartblog, AFT's Share My Lesson blog, and Bank Street College's Occasional Paper Series.
 An advocate for teacher leadership, Ariel was a member of the team that co-authored Teaching 2030: What We Must Do For Our Public Schools--Now and in the Future and is featured in the book Teacherpreneurs: Innovative Teachers Who Lead Without Leaving.
+She has been a speaker at education conferences, such as The Big Ideas Fest and Pearson's Conference On Teaching.

-Ariel is eager to share and spreading the whole novels and other constructivist methods in ways that honor the interests, knowledge, and creativity of practicing teachers and build community among us.
+Ariel is eager to share and spread whole novels and other constructivist methods in ways that honor the interests, knowledge, and creativity of practicing teachers and build community among us.
 She offers interactive workshops and other professional development support for English and humanities teachers.

 Find her on twitter: @arielsacks